A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Conjunction Data Dynamics via MDP

 \textbf{State Space.} Ideally, all CDM attributes would be included.
-However, a CDM can contain up to $90$ relevant attributes and including all in the state space can unnecessarily complicate the dynamics model.
-To balance model fidelity with efficiency, we focus on the following subset of CDM attributes in the MDP state space: \begin{enumerate} \item $\sigma_T \in [0, 100km]$: the debris' along-track standard deviation; \item $d_m \in [0, 100km]$: the miss distance between the satellite and the debris. \end{enumerate} These are the most immediately relevant parameters to the PoC and CAM computations as they define both the satellite's proximity to the debris, as well as the most prominent uncertainty in the debris' position.
-The debris along-track standard deviation tends to be several orders of magnitude higher in value compared to other covariance terms for debris or satellite.
+However, a CDM can contain up to $90$ relevant attributes and including all in the state space can unnecessarily complicate the dynamics model~\cite{2023NASAIi}.
+To balance model fidelity with computation efficiency, we focus on the following subset of CDM attributes in the MDP state space: \begin{enumerate} \item $\rho \in [0, 100km]$: the miss distance between the satellite and the debris; \item $\sigma \in [0, 100km]$: the debris' along-track standard deviation, equivalent to the square root of the tangential component of $\boldsymbol{\Sigma}_{deb}$ expressed in the RTN-frame.

+\end{enumerate} These two variables are the most immediately relevant to the PoC and CAM computations, and the most correlated to PoC uncertainty.
+We chose to highlight the along-track (tangential) standard deviation $\sigma$ of the debris because it tends to be several orders of magnitude larger than the debris and satellite covariance terms in the radial and normal directions.
 We model each relevant CDM attribute as a one dimensional stochastic variable with independent transition dynamics~\citep{caldas2023conjunction}.
 To model the state of a post-maneuver satellite, we introduce a binary state variable, $moved$, indicating whether a CAM has been initiated.
 The resulting state space is

 \textbf{Action Space}.
-When $moved = $ True, the satellite has initiated the collision avoidance maneuver and must continue (one action).
-When $moved =$ False, the satellite can delay further or maneuver immediately (two actions).
-At each time step $k$ and in states $s_k$, the available actions are to maneuver this timestep, or delay decision until the next time step:
+When the action $moved = True$, the satellite has initiated the CAM and must continue.
+When the action $moved = False$, the satellite can decide whether to delay further or maneuver immediately.
+At each time step $k$ and only in states $s_k$ where $moved=False$, the available actions are to maneuver this time step, or delay the decision until the next time step:

-The choice of a binary action space reflects the fundamental decision in collision avoidance, i.e. whether to maintain the current trajectory or initiate a CAM.
-Selecting the \textit{delay} action ($a=0$) lets the satellite continue orbiting without intervention, consuming no fuel.
-On the other hand, selecting the \textit{maneuver} action ($a=1$) indicates a CAM initialization at the given time step.
+Selecting the \textit{delay} action ($a=0$) lets the satellite continue orbiting without intervention, consuming no propellant.
+Selecting the \textit{maneuver} action ($a=1$) indicates a CAM initialization at the given time step.